boxnbeeson/Fitness-Tracker/README.md

 # Fitness Tracker
   Fitness Tracker allows the user to log workouts they have completed, and add new workouts to the database.
+(Discontinued Project)
   <br>
   https://jakes-fitness-tracker0.herokuapp.com/
   ## Table of Contents